Wednesday, 13 November 2024

 The ACTING SPEAKER (Alison Marchant): No, I do not think that leave will be granted.

-Colin BROOKS (Bundoora – Minister for Development Victoria, Minister for Precincts, Minister for Creative Industries) (11:37): A good ruling, Acting Chair.
-Before I come to the very narrow provisions that are outlined in this bill – and I will stick to those – the Leader of the Opposition did raise a few matters there that I think are worth responding to directly, which I think I would be entitled to do.
+Colin BROOKS (Bundoora – Minister for Development Victoria, Minister for Precincts, Minister for Creative Industries) (11:37): Before I come to the very narrow provisions that are outlined in this bill – and I will stick to those – the Leader of the Opposition did raise a few matters there that I think are worth responding to directly, which I think I would be entitled to do.
 The first thing is just a quick remark that it was quite bizarre to see a leader of the opposition come in and speak on a statute law repeals bill and have only a small number of his team come in to listen to that.
 It was quite surreal.

 James Newbury: On a point of order, Acting Speaker, on relevance, the minister was at pains repeatedly to take the previous speaker up on relevance.
 I mean, this is an appalling abuse considering the fact that he tried to hold us all up to some standard.
 Now I would ask that the minister be held to the standard that he has asked us to uphold.